toddblev/Felgines_Rymen_Martins_2024/README.md

 # Felgines_Rymen_Martins_2024
 Code and example datasets used in the publication Felgines, Rymen, Martins et al. 2024.
-Full datasets available as supplementary data.
+Full datasets are available as supplementary data.

 ## Available scripts